How to Record Mac Internal Audio Without BlackHole: 3 Methods That Actually Work (2026)

 Quick decision guide:

-• Recording video + audio: Method 1 (Qureco)
+• Recording video + audio together → Method 1 (Qureco)

-• DTM and live streaming where you need fine-grained routing across apps
+• Music production or live streaming with fine-grained routing across multiple apps

-• You need a free virtual audio driver (Audio Hijack and Loopback are paid)
+• You need a free virtual audio driver and Audio Hijack/Loopback's paid prices aren't justified

-For the simpler goal of "record Mac internal audio," any of the three methods above is friendlier.
+For the simpler goal of "I just want to record Mac internal audio," any of the three methods above is friendlier.

-Notion Sync and AI Minutes with Qureco Pro
+Notion sync and AI meeting notes with Qureco Pro

-If you're recording Mac audio to eventually produce meeting notes, you can collapse the whole pipeline into one app.
-With Qureco's Pro plan ($9/month, first month free, no credit card required), AI generates meeting minutes from your recording and pushes them straight into your pre-configured Notion page.
+If you're recording Mac audio specifically to produce meeting notes downstream, you can collapse the whole pipeline into one app.
+With Qureco's Pro plan ($9/month, first month free, no card on file), AI generates the meeting notes from your recording and pushes them straight into a pre-configured Notion database.

 • Don't take notes mid-call — just talk

-• Notion has the minutes ready by the time the meeting ends
+• Notion has the summary, decisions, and action items ready by the time the meeting ends

-"No audio in Mac screen recording," "I can't record internal audio on Mac" — these aren't problems you need to solve with Audio MIDI Setup anymore. macOS 14.2 brought a proper system audio API, and the modern answer is simply to pick an app that uses it.
+"No audio in Mac screen recording," "I can't record internal audio on Mac" — these aren't problems you need to solve with Audio MIDI Setup anymore. macOS 14.2 added a proper system audio API, and the modern answer is to pick an app that uses it.

 To recap:

-1. Want video and audio together → Qureco Screen Recorder (free, Mac-only, fastest)
+1. Video + audio together → Qureco Screen Recorder (free, Mac-native, fastest)

-3. Can't install apps → Loom (browser extension, free tier)
+3. Can't install desktop apps → Loom (browser extension, free tier)

-If you need a setup that works before tomorrow's call or recording, start with Qureco's free download and flip the System Audio toggle.
+If you need this working before tomorrow's call, start with Qureco's free download and flip the System Audio toggle.
 Recording Mac internal audio shifts from "configuration nightmare" to "two switches and a record button."

 Qureco